ibm-cloud-docs/cloud-databases/reference-key-protect.md

 {:pre: .pre}
 {:screen: .screen}
 {:tip: .tip}
+{:important: .important}

 # Key Protect Integration
 {: #key-protect}

 The data that you store in {{site.data.keyword.cloud}} Databases is encrypted by default by using randomly generated keys.
-If you need to control the encryption keys, you can use [{{site.data.keyword.keymanagementservicelong_notm}}](/docs/services/key-protect?topic=key-protect-about) to create, add, and manage encryption keys.
+If you need to control the encryption keys, you can use [{{site.data.keyword.keymanagementservicelong_notm}}](/docs/services/key-protect?topic=key-protect-integrate-services) to create, add, and manage encryption keys.
 Then, you can associate those keys with your {{site.data.keyword.databases-for}} deployment to encrypt your databases.

 To get started, you need [{{site.data.keyword.keymanagementserviceshort}}](https://{DomainName}/catalog/services/key-protect) provisioned on your {{site.data.keyword.cloud_notm}} account.